STABILIZATION IS THE FIRST LINE OF DEFENSE

 Most stabilized sensor and weapon systems in service today are delivered by prime contractors as closed, single-mission solutions built around fixed technologies.
 These systems are optimized for long acquisition cycles and are typically fielded with a specific sensor or effector configuration that is difficult and expensive to modify once deployed.

-As sensing, autonomy, and counter-technology evolve on 12–24 month cycles, legacy systems struggle to adapt.
+As sensing, autonomy, and counter-technologies evolve on a 12–24 month cycle, legacy systems struggle to keep pace.
 Upgrades require significant engineering effort, lengthy requalification, and often complete system replacement.
 This model results in slow adoption of new capabilities, high lifecycle costs, and systems that are technologically obsolete long before the end of their service life.

 -